CAC/PAC JF-17 Thunder: Nigeria

 In December 2014, during the International Defence Exhibition and Seminar in Karachi, Nigeria was reportedly buying between 25 and 40 JF-17s from Pakistan.
 Nigerian Air Force (NAF) chief Air Marshal Adesola Nunayon Amosu had visited Pakistan earlier in October 2014.
 Nigeria became the second customer in 2016 by placing an order for three planes.
 However, as the news reports value the deal at US$25 million, it is not clear if the item is misreported.
 A June 2016 article in Jane's re-affirmed NAF budget for 3 JF-17, 10 Super Mushshak, and 2 Mi-35M aircraft in 2016.
 With a confirmation from the Nigerian Air Force shortly after.

 In October 2018 Pakistan approved of the sale and local Nigerian production of three JF-17s for US$184.3 million.
 The aircraft are rumoured to be of a later version than the initially agreed sale, providing more advanced systems.

-On 30 December 2020, the PAC rolled out three JF-17A Block 2s for NAF, which were delivered to Makurdi Air Base in Nigeria in March 2021 aboard PAF Ilyushin Il-78MP freighters.
-Nigeria formally inducted the three JF-17s into its air force on 21 May 2021.
+On 30 December 2020 the Pakistan Aeronautical Complex rolled out the three JF-17A Block 2s for Nigeria.
+They were delivered to Makurdi Air Base in March 2021 aboard Pakistan Air Force Ilyushin Il-78MP freighters and were formally inducted into the Nigerian Air Force on 21 May 2021.

-NAF may order 35-40 more JF-17s if the aircraft meets its requirements.

-In January 2023, the NAF Chief of the Air Staff, Air Marshal Isiaka Oladayo Amao, confirmed that NAF JF-17s have seen military action in anti-terrorism and anti-insurgency operations in Nigeria.
+The NAF initially indicated that it might order another 35–40 aircraft if the type met its requirements.
+In January 2023 the Chief of the Air Staff, Air Marshal Isiaka Oladayo Amao, confirmed that the JF-17s had been used in anti-terrorism and anti-insurgency operations inside Nigeria.
+In early December 2025 the three aircraft were reportedly deployed to the Benin Republic, where they conducted airstrikes against rebel forces during an attempted coup.